BigBang1112/mania-server-manager/README.md

 For volumes, make sure the `app` user has access to the places where you declare the volumes.
 You might also need to precreate the host folders and set the running user of the container (`--user` in Docker Run, `user:` in Docker Compose), so that Docker doesn't create them with its own ownership rules, which then the `app` cannot access.

-You also cannot create a volume further than the `versions` folder.
+You also cannot create a volume further than the `servers` folder.
 I'm investigating how to improve this so that servers don't have to see each other.

 ## Example Docker Run